 c.
 Exceptions.
 In cases of clear and obvious current fluency the DGS may elect to waive the exam (indicating the evidence).
 Ph.D. students may have one exam waived if they have passed a relevant language exam at the M.A. level.

 4.3 Students for whom English is not the first language must demonstrate proficiency in English by taking TOEFL prior to admission to the program.
 Such proficiency may be counted towards fulfillment of the language requirement if the adviser so recommends.

-6.1 A degree candidate taking coursework may be granted a leave of absence by the DGS upon written request and recommendation of the adviser and/or committee.
+8.1 A degree candidate taking coursework may be granted a leave of absence by the DGS upon written request and recommendation of the adviser.
 Normal reasons are fieldwork or ill health.
 The DGS may grant a single leave request for a maximum of two concurrent semesters.
 Resumption of stipend when the student returns is not guaranteed.
 Any additional or longer requests must be approved by the full faculty.

 II.
 MASTER OF ARTS IN MUSIC

 In accordance with their admissions applications entering students shall declare a concentration from the following list, although any individual program may draw from two or all three of these concentrations.
 Any student wishing to change concentrations may do so only in compelling circumstances and with the unanimous approval of the faculty.